-‘Days Of Our Lives’: Chloe Wakes Up From Coma – Does She Tell The Truth About Nicole’s Baby On ‘DOOL’?
+‘Days Of Our Lives’: Chloe Wakes Up From Coma — Does She Tell The Truth About Nicole’s Baby?
 [Spoilers]

 Days Of Our Lives fans know that Nicole Walker (Arianne Zucker) is Holly’s biological mother.
 However, Nicole is in the dark about it because Chloe Lane (Nadia Bjorlin) never told her.
-While in a coma, Chloe’s mother, Nancy (Patrika Darbo) went to great lengths to keep her daughter’s secret.
+While in a coma, Chloe’s mother, Nancy (Patrika Darbo), went to great lengths to keep her daughter’s secret.
 However, Chloe is going to wake up.
 When she does, will she tell the truth about baby Holly?

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know what is going to happen on the long-running soap opera.